vaslabs/pi-web-agent/README.md

 ### Front-End development

-associate pi web agent address with the name `rpi` in /etc/hosts for example:
+Associate pi web agent address with the name `rpi` in `/etc/hosts`

+For example:
 ```
 192.168.0.12 rpi
 ```